 Maintaining that honesty, in that industry, it seems to have become excruciatingly difficult for him the higher he climbed.

 Kurt would always be that kid under the bridge, blessed with talents know-one realized, destined to become the voice of millions of people.

-He reached the top of the ladder most will never see.
+He reached the top of the ladder, -a ladder most will never see.

 He peaked behind the curtain,

-He no longer wanted to climb after that.
+He no longer wanted anything to do with being up there.

 He was being fiercely honest with us, he didn’t want the limelight.